tomek-he-him/tidy-type/For the curious.md

 For the curious
 ===============

-*Type.css* didn't pop out of the blue.
+*tidy-type* didn't pop out of the blue.